wagov/wasocshared/tlp-green/advisories/20230214001-GREEN-Phishing-Campaign-n-and.md

     - andrea.stradella@n-anditalia.com
     - andrea.stroppa@n-anditalia.com
     - milly.brashaw@aiwaac.org.au
+- Subjects:
-- Subject: Attention Required
+    - Attention Required
+    - Aboriginal Interpreting WA - Audio Files
 - IPv4 Address (AiTM proxy): 5.161.180.3 (related to Domain: `microsoftlogin-secured[.]ucalfp[.]org`)
 - IPv4 Address (Signin attempts): 20.163.76.195
 - Domains:
     - `*.pagemaker.link`
     - `microsoftlogin-secured[.]ucalfp[.]org`
-    - `sydneyhairdressers.com`
+    - `sydneyhairdressers.com/*`

 Users clicking the link will be taken to a page on the site pagemaker.link which is a legitimate site that is being used by malicious actors.